wkjarosz/rendering-bib/README.md

 This repo grew out of my frustration of having to repeatedly search/download bib entries (and subsequently correct) or copy-paste from prior projects in every research project I work on.
 Instead, I decided to assemble the vast majority of my previously cited papers into a single master bib file which I would use as a starting point for all projects.

 # Usage
-The main bibliography is in [rendering-bib.bib](rendering-bib.bib).
-To ensure consistent naming of journals, publishers, etc. this bibliography makes extensive use of `@string`s which are defined in [strings-full.bib](strings-full.bib).
+The main bibliography is in [rendering-bib.bib](rendering-bib.bib) (there is also a BibLaTeX version [rendering-bibla.bib](rendering-bibla.bib)).
+To ensure consistent naming of journals, publishers, etc. both of these makes extensive use of `@string`s which are defined in [strings-full.bib](strings-full.bib).

 ## Examples